 2. Put water, sea salt, and cucumbers in the blender and blend until smooth.

-5. After fermentation open lid carefully and check the carrots.
+5. After fermentation open lid carefully, remove glass jar, and check the carrots.
 The carrots should still be a vibrant orange color and should smell like cucumbers and spice.
 Taste one of the carrot pickles and if you like the flavor place them in the refrigerator to slow down the fermentation process.
 Carrot pickles will stay fresh for months if they last that long!

 *Never use tap water the chlorine will prevent your vegetables from fermenting.